ccalobeto/missed-ec/README.md

 Go to [Ecuador datos abiertos](https://www.datosabiertos.gob.ec/dataset/personas-desaparecidas), download the excel files and convert them to csv files.
 Be careful with ',' for decimals in google sheets.
 Move the converted files to `static/data/input`.
 Check support data cardinality if necessary.

+# A quick preparation of bulk files
+- Import xls files to google sheets and remove special characters (like "~", "'", ",").

+- Prepare categories csv file, no accents and MAYUSC.

+- Rename columns.

 ## Executing scripts
 Run these scripts